 \textbf{Sparsification of experts.}$\ \ $At the core of our method lies the question on \textbf{where} and \textbf{how} to find a set of experts in the model during meta-tuning.
 Previous studies on partitioned meta-learning, as well as recent works on Mixture-of-Experts, propose a seemingly reasonable solution: Experts are incorporated into a heuristically (and a-priori) chosen \emph{subset} of modules in the model.
 For example, the batch-norm (BN) layers in ResNets~\cite{Triantafillou2021LearningAU} or the MLP layers in Vision Transformers (ViT)~\cite{Puigcerver2023FromST}.
-Although these approaches based on fixed partitioning are more memory-efficient and generally result in improved performance compared to their non-expert counterparts, they suffer from a significant bias due to their manually crafted selection (i.e., the concrete choice of $\boldsymbol{\theta}_m$).
-This bias may be suboptimal when it conflicts with the intricate dynamics of meta-learning and, in addition, is not always model-agnostic, e.g., since there are no BN layers in ViT.
+Although these approaches based on fixed partitioning are more memory-efficient and generally result in improved performance compared to their non-expert counterparts, they suffer from a significant bias due to their manually crafted selection (i.e., the concrete choice of $\boldsymbol{\theta}_m^{\delta}$).
+This bias may be suboptimal when it conflicts with the intricate dynamics of meta-training and, in addition, is not always model-agnostic, e.g., there are no BN layers in ViT.

 Thus, instead of specifying experts as prior knowledge, we propose to automatically identify the sparsity patterns in experts through meta-tuning using a maximum likelihood objective while considering sparsity constraints on the experts' capacity, thus encouraging specialization.
-The meta-learned sparsity patterns not only exhibit minimal bias but also allow differentiation among experts' architecture - which is essential for addressing all various kinds of distribution shifts~\cite{Lee2022SurgicalFI}.
+Meta-learning sparsity patterns not only shows minimal bias but also allows for differentiation in the architecture of experts, giving our model a wider range of capabilities to better handle various types of distribution shifts.~\cite{Lee2022SurgicalFI}.